Pwd9000-ML/blog-devto/posts/Azure-Logic-App-RSS/Azure-Logic-App-RSS.md

 ![template01](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/master/posts/Azure-Logic-App-RSS/assets/template01.png)

-Note that we can use **dynamic content** to add details about the RSS published feed we configured from each trigger, to our email template:
+Note that we can populate our email template with **dynamic content** to add details about the RSS feed we configured earlier:

 ![dynamic](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/master/posts/Azure-Logic-App-RSS/assets/dynamic.png)

-As you can see from the next screen, we have created 3x email actions, each with their own unique email template for each given services RSS status feed.
+As you can see from the next screen, we have created 3x email actions, each with their own unique email template for each given RSS status feed:

 ![final03](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/master/posts/Azure-Logic-App-RSS/assets/final03.png)

-Now **save** the logic app and that is it.
-Optionally you can also select **Run Trigger** to manually trigger a run.
+Remember to **save** the logic app when finished.
+That is it!
+Optionally we can also select **Run Trigger** to manually trigger a test run of the Logic App we created.

 ![save](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/master/posts/Azure-Logic-App-RSS/assets/save.png)

-Every time a health status is posted to any of our configured RSS feeds, we will be notified of the health status of the particular service that is affected.
+Now every time a new health status is posted to any of our configured RSS feeds, we will be notified via an email notification containing the details of the affected service.

 ![mail01](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/master/posts/Azure-Logic-App-RSS/assets/mail01.png)